The Right-to-Know Act

 Employees can find the documentation form and more information on the human resources page.

-Information and voter registration applications can be found at State Board of Elections website (in both English and Spanish).
+Information and voter registration applications are on the State Board of Elections website (English and Spanish).